halfflat/liblittle/README.md

 Branchless comparator kernels are provided for x86_64 architecures, which are compiled in if the `HF_USE_ASM_KERNELS` preprocessor symbol is defined.

-Produced assembly can be examined on the fly with the `smallsort-asm-%` targets, where `%` is a label of the form _&lt;type&gt;&lt;size&gt;_, e.g. `int4`.
+Produced assembly can be examined on the fly with the `tinysort-asm-%` targets, where `%` is a label of the form _&lt;type&gt;&lt;size&gt;_, e.g. `int4`.
 Spaces in the specification can and should be substituted with dashes `-`, e.g.
 `unsigned-int*-3`.